johannessarpola/go-chunker/README.md

 ### Output Handling

 The output chunks are saved in the specified output directory.
 Each chunk is named sequentially (e.g., `chunk1`, `chunk2`, etc.).
-Additionally, for each chunk, a corresponding meta JSON file is generated with the following structure:
+Additionally, for each chunk, a corresponding meta JSON file is generated with the following structure if `-m` flag is set:

 ```json
 {